-Since stressful or unfulfilling relationships have been linked to early mental decline, depression, and diabetes; focusing on the health of our hook-ups may prevent the premature evacuation of our faculties.
+Since stressful or unfulfilling relationships have been linked to early mental decline, depression, and diabetes; focusing on the health of our sex life may prevent the premature evacuation of our faculties.
 Life, for all of us, comes preloaded with its share of bumps in the road.
 When we share it with another, we are bound to experience some stress, conflict, or challenges along the way.
 If we are in an unfulfilling relationship, one that is more like a business partnership or roommate situation than a loving connection, and find ourselves longing for the love that is lacking; then we may encounter a variety of additional health concerns.
 We need love in order to be healthy.
 This view is supported by the research of traditional science, as well as the wisdom of alternative medicine.

 Improving Relationship Health through Love and Touch